Pelosi bans GOP Reps. Jim Jordan, Jim Banks from serving on Jan. 6 committee, McCarthy threatens total boycott

 Pelosi said she accepts McCarthy's three other picks for the panel: Reps.
 Rodney Davis of Illinois, Kelly Armstrong of North Dakota and Troy Nehls of Texas.

-The hearing was to spotlight first-hand accounts from four police officers who were defending the Capitol that day.
+The committee is scheduled to hold its first committee meeting on Tuesday to spotlight first-hand accounts from four police officers who were defending the Capitol that day.

+Pelosi pointed out that even without McCarthy's five GOP members, the committee will still be bipartisan since she picked Rep. Liz Cheney, R-Wyo., to serve alongside her seven Democratic picks.
+"We have a bipartisan quorum so we can proceed," Pelosi said.

-Republicans have dismissed the new committee as a political ploy, but Democrats have argued there needs to be an in-depth investigation on what went wrong and how to prevent such an attack from happening again.
+While Republicans have dismissed the new committee as a political ploy, Democrats have argued there needs to be an in-depth investigation on what went wrong and how to prevent such an attack from happening again.

 TRUMP ALLY JIM JORDAN AMONG REPUBLICANS TAPPED FOR JAN.
 6 SELECT COMMITTEE

-Pelosi had initially wanted an independent, non-partisan commission to investigate the attack, but the Senate ultimately rejected that bipartisan proposal.
+Pelosi had initially wanted an independent, nonpartisan commission to investigate the attack, but the Senate ultimately rejected that proposal.
 So Pelosi used her powers as speaker to form the select committee.

 CLICK HERE TO GET THE FOX NEWS APP